TomConlin/Semantic_Exchange_Format/README.md

 where the `Card`s  in a `Deck` may share `Question`s which are associated with _Answers_.
-In practice  I expect decks and perhaps cards may have attendent fields such as
+In practice  I expect decks and perhaps cards may have attendant fields such as
  - ID
  - type
  - label

-Although not explicitly shown here _Answers_ should be typeable.
+Although not explicitly shown here _Answers_ are all typeable
+by forming a new question involving the _Answers_ path which is the type.

 Depending on your background this may sound like: